 Taxation is a fundamental law in Indonesia.
 This fact is specified in the 1945 Indonesian Constitution, which states that it is a compulsory levy on citizens as well as residents and foreigners who have resided in Indonesia for a cumulative total of 183 days within a tax year.

-Taxation in Indonesia is based on resident status.
-A company in Indonesia is regarded as a resident when it has been incorporated in Indonesia.
-A resident company which earns non-at least 15,850,000 rupiah register at the local branch office of their Directorate General of Taxes in order to open an annual tax return file.
+The taxation system in Indonesia is based on your resident status.
+To put it simply, a company in Indonesia is regarded as a resident when it has been incorporated in Indonesia.
+For resident companies which earn at least 15,850,000 rupiah a year has to register at the local branch office of their Directorate General of Taxes to open an annual tax return file.

-For registration, the following documents should be provided:
+For tax registration in Indonesia, the following documents should be provided:

 Tax Registration Authorities in Indonesia

-In tax audit activity, Direktorat Jenderal Pajak uses a risk-based method to select returns for audit and can also randomly select candidates for audit.
+To audit the tax activities in Indonesia, the Direktorat Jenderal Pajak uses a risk-based method to select returns for audit and can also randomly select candidates for audit.
 Tax refunds will automatically trigger an opening of a tax audit.
-Companies listed most frequently are the subjects of

 Finally, the decision of the Tax Court may then be challenged by the taxpayer or the Directorate General of Taxes at the Supreme Court by filing a request for a judicial review.
 The request from either party must be filed to the Supreme Court not more than three months after the verdict of the Tax Court was passed.
 The Supreme Court is then expected to conduct proper investigations and scrutiny before the final verdict is passed.
 The final verdict holds.